The Word Cloud on the Book Cover

 theme_minimal() +

-We next give examples of how to create PNG files and of how style variations can also produced by “editing” a ggplot.
-It is important to be aware, that in these examples the background color was set when calling the png() device (equivalent to feeding paper of a different color to a printer) as is not coded as part of the ggplot.
+We next give examples of how to create PNG files and of how style variations can also produced by “editing” a ggplot to replace the colour scale.
+It is important to be aware, that in these examples the background colour was set when calling the png() device (equivalent to feeding paper of a different colour to a printer) as is not coded as part of the ggplot.
 Of course, other R graphic devices can be used as well.

 # note that the background color is set when opening the device